halbs13/Dynamics-NAV-Payroll/au-payroll-setup-timekeeper.md

 •	Approve timesheets over the Internet (Optional).

-•	Import Jobs and Employees from Dynamics NAV into Time Keeper.
+•	Import Jobs and Employees from D365 Business Central into Time Keeper.

-•	Export Time Sheets from Time Keeper to Dynamics NAV
+•	Export Time Sheets from Time Keeper to D365 Business Central.

 ## Setup